d-xo/weird-erc20/readme.md

 Some tokens do not return a bool (e.g. `USDT`, `BNB`, `OMG`) on ERC20 methods. see [here](https://gist.githubusercontent.com/lukas-berlin/f587086f139df93d22987049f3d8ebd2/raw/1f937dc8eb1d6018da59881cbc633e01c0286fb0/Tokens%20missing%20return%20values%20in%20transfer) for a comprehensive (if somewhat outdated) list.

 Some tokens (e.g. `BNB`) may return a `bool` for some methods, but fail to do so for others.
 This resulted in stuck `BNB` tokens in Uniswap v1 ([details](https://mobile.twitter.com/UniswapProtocol/status/1072286773554876416)).

-Some particulary pathological tokens (e.g. Tether Gold) declare a bool return, but then return `false` even when the transfer was successful ([code](https://etherscan.io/address/0x4922a015c4407f87432b179bb209e125432e4a2a#code)).
+Some particularly pathological tokens (e.g. Tether Gold) declare a bool return, but then return `false` even when the transfer was successful ([code](https://etherscan.io/address/0x4922a015c4407f87432b179bb209e125432e4a2a#code)).

-A good safe transfer abstraction ([example](https://github.com/Uniswap/uniswap-v2-core/blob/4dd59067c76dea4a0e8e4bfdda41877a6b16dedc/contracts/UniswapV2Pair.sol#L44)) can help somewhat, but note that the existance of Tether Gold makes it impossible to correctly handle return values for all tokens.
+A good safe transfer abstraction ([example](https://github.com/Uniswap/uniswap-v2-core/blob/4dd59067c76dea4a0e8e4bfdda41877a6b16dedc/contracts/UniswapV2Pair.sol#L44)) can help somewhat, but note that the existence of Tether Gold makes it impossible to correctly handle return values for all tokens.

 Two example tokens are provided: